 - (a) In an attempt to have uniformity and save time and expense resulting from hearings on discovery matters, the following guidelines will generally be followed by the courts on matters pertaining to oral depositions.
-A deposition may be noticed in: - (i) the county of the witness's residence or the county where the witness is employed or regularly transacts business in person; - (ii) the county of suit if the witness is a party or a person designated by a party under Rule 199.2(b)(1); - (iii) the county where the witness was served with the subpoena, or within 150 miles of the place of service, if the witness is not a resident of Texas or is a transient person; or - (iv) any other convenient place directed by the Court in which the cause is pending. - (v) The party initiating a deposition may elect to take the deposition orally or on written questions and all Counsel may elect to cross-examine orally or on written questions. - (vi) Unless the parties through their Counsel otherwise agree, reasonable fees charged by an expert for giving of deposition testimony shall be paid by the party that retained the expert.
-The fee shall be considered reasonable if the fee is calculated at the same hourly rate which is being charged to the party by whom the expert is employed.
-If Counsel cannot agree to a reasonable fee the Counsel requesting the deposition may ask the court to set a reasonable fee.
-The fee for the preparation of an expert's report, not previously reduced to writing and sought under Rule 195.5, Texas Rules of Civil Procedure, shall be paid by the party by whom the expert is employed. - (vii) Notice of less than fifteen (15) days under Rules 21a and 202.3(a), Tex.
+A deposition may be noticed in: - (1) the county of the witness's residence, or the county where the witness is employed or regularly transacts business in person; - (2) the county of suit, if the witness is a party designated by a party under Rule 199.2(b)(1); - (3) the county where the witness was served with the subpoena, or within 150 miles of the place of service, if the witness is not a resident of Texas or is a transient person; or - (4) any other convenient place directed by the Court in which the cause is pending; - (b) the party initiating a deposition may elect to take the deposition orally or on written questions and all Counsel may elect to cross-examine orally or on written questions. - (c) Unless the parties through their Counsel otherwise agree, reasonable fees charged by an expert for giving deposition testimony shall be paid by the party that retained the expert.
+The fee for the preparation of an expert's report, not previously reduced to writing and sought under Rule 195.5, Tex.
 R. Civ.
-P., shall be presumed to be unreasonable.
+P., shall be paid by the party that retained the expert.

-Although, these matters are best handled by agreement of the parties, Counsel are not precluded from submitting disputes as to such matters to the court for determination by proper motion and hearings.

-(b) Counsel initiating an oral deposition shall first attempt to communicate with all Counsel to determine whether agreement can be reached as to date, time, place and materials, to be furnished at the time of deposition.
-Any written notice of deposition shall state as follows:

-"A conference was held (or attempted) with opposing Counsel to agree on a date, time, place and materials to be furnished.
-Agreement could not be reached (or Counsel will not respond) and the deposition is therefore being taken pursuant to this notice (or agreement was reached and this notice complies with the agreement)."

-Failure to hold such conference or to make adequate attempt to hold such conference prior to noticing a deposition shall be grounds to quash the deposition.
+- (d) Notice of less than fifteen (15) days under Rules 21a and 202.3(a), Tex.
+R. Civ.
+P., shall be presumed to be unreasonable. - (e) Although these matters are best handled by agreement of the parties, Counsel are not precluded from submitting disputes as to such matters to the Court for determination by proper motion and hearings. - (f) Counsel initiating an oral deposition shall first attempt to communicate with all Counsel to determine whether agreement can be reached as to date, time, place and materials, to be furnished at the time of deposition.
+Any written notice of deposition shall state as follows: - "A conference was held (or attempted) with opposing Counsel to agree on a date, time, place and materials to be furnished.
+Agreement could not be reached (or Counsel will not respond) and the deposition is therefore being taken pursuant to this notice (or agreement was reached and this notice complies with the agreement)." - (g) Failure to hold such conference or to make adequate attempt to hold such conference prior to noticing a deposition shall be grounds to quash the deposition.